 We’d planned on meeting up at the pumpkin patch, like we usually do, but the rain had other plans for us.
 Instead, we did our pumpkin purchasing at the grocery store.
-Oh, well, the snacks are the best part anyway, and there were still plenty of those to be had.
+Oh, well, the vegan potluck aspect is the best part anyway, and there were still plenty of snacks to be had.

 Ashley went all out with loads of treats – including warm apple cider, pumpkin cookies, and chocolate pudding “dirt” cups with vegan gummy worms.
 She also put out a round of Miyoko’s cashew cheese, and even that had a Halloween costume.

 Hannah and Carl brought a savory snack mix that included coconut bacon in the mix.
 We got to take a jar home with us too.
 Very tasty stuff!

 I used the occasion to make vegan 7 layer dip.
 There are seven reasons to love this dip, but it’s not something I usually make since we’re a household of two.
 Nachos serve the same purpose, and that tends to be our default.
 However, there’s something very enticing about layers upon layers of deliciousness that makes me eager to dive in chip first.
 It’s like a gustatory archaeological dig.

 For the first layer, I started with my favorite homemade vegan refried beans.
 You could certainly go with a can of refried beans instead, but you can’t beat the flavor of homemade.
 (Without any prompting from me, my friends said that the refried beans were the best part of this dip.)